89luca89/pakkero/README.md

 ### Decryption

-The last line of defence is also the encryption of the payload.
+The last line of defense is also the encryption of the payload.

 The decryption key of the payload is the sha512sum of the compiled launcher itself with the random garbage appended to it.